ScottRBK/ai-agent-service/README.md

 🤔 Thinking...
 🤖 research_agent: The current time in Tokyo is 2025-01-16 15:30:45.

-You: Research Python async programming
+You: Search for the latest AI news
 🤔 Thinking...
-🤖 research_agent: I'll search for information about Python async programming...
+🤖 research_agent: I'll search for the latest AI news using web search...

 You: quit
 👋 Goodbye!